amzn/amazon-payments-magento-2-plugin/documentation/flow.rst

 2. Open the order for which you want to capture payment and click the `Invoice` link located in the top row.
 Please make sure that the payment you want to capture has an open authorization transaction and is in the `Processing` state.
 3. Submit the invoice form ensuring the `Capture Online` option above the `Submit Invoice` button is selected

-.. warning:: It is vital that `Capture Online` is selected as otherwise Amazon Payments will not be instructed to capture the payment, resulting in you not receiving any funds.
+.. warning:: It is vital that `Capture Online` is selected as otherwise Amazon Pay will not be instructed to capture the payment, resulting in you not receiving any funds.

 In case there is a problem taking the payment, a notification will be added to Magento 2 to make you aware there has been a problem.